-- Once per month, verify sterilization with an appropriate biological indicator.

-- · Use temperature sensitive tape with each cycle.

-- Maintain records of each cycle to include:

-- o Date

-- Contents

-- Max Temp

-- o Pressure

-- Time at sterilization temp

-- o Total run time

 - Annual maintenance includes a verification of temperature and pressure check.
-This may be done internally using PV=nRT or by service contract.

-- · Quarterly check the timing device.
+This may be done internally using PV=nRT or by service contract. - · Quarterly, check the timing device.

-- The use of temp sensitive tape is intended to indicate those items which have been processed. - Regarding the pressure check: Because PV=nRT, checking the temp and assuring that there are no leaks in the seals is sufficient to meet the standard provided that the laboratory has documented that those items have been checked.
-Be sure to follow your own SOP with regard to this activity. - Media contains material that is need for organisms to use as food.
+- The use of temp sensitive tape is intended to indicate those items which have been processed and not that acceptable cycle criteria were met. - Regarding the pressure check: Because PV=nRT, checking the temp and assuring that there are no leaks in the seals is sufficient to meet the standard provided that the laboratory has documented that those items have been checked.
+Be sure to follow your own SOP with regard to this activity. - Media contains specific materials that are needed for target organisms to use as food.
 Should that material be overcooked, the media will not support the growth of the target organism and/or allow non-target organisms to growth thereby giving inaccurate results. - · For decontaminating materials, it is important to follow all State and Local requirements regarding disposal.